fairlearn/fairlearn/docs/user_guide/adversarial.rst

 Data Preprocessing
 ~~~~~~~~~~~~~~~~~~

-In contrast to other mitigation techniques, we require you to
+In contrast to other mitigation techniques, we require the user to
-preprocess your data :math:`X`
+preprocess their data :math:`X`
 to matrices (2d array-like) of floats.
 It is very typical to be dealing
 with data other than numbers,
 such as categorical data, and in those cases we leave it to the